Judging Criteria and Business Plan Requirements - New York StartUP! 2018 Business Plan Competition

 7) Quality and effectiveness of final presentation (in the event the applicant becomes a finalist and is invited to present)

-- In addition to the orientation sessions, entrants are required to attend THREE (3) of FOUR (4) training workshops.
-Failure to do so will result in disqualification of your application.
+- In addition to completing the online orientation, entrants are required to meet at least once with a business advisor, and attend THREE (3) of FOUR (4) training workshops.
+Failure to do so will result in disqualification of your application

-- Business Plans must be uploaded to the NY StartUP!
-2016 Competition site no later than midnight on June 7, 2016.
+- June 12, 2018 - Business Plans must be uploaded to the NY StartUP!
+2018 Competition site no later than midnight

-- Finalists will be notified and required to present their plans to the panel of judges and respond to their questions in August of 2016.
-The exact date, time and location of these meetings will be provided to the finalists.
+- August - Finalists will be notified and required to present their plans to the panel of judges and respond to their questions.
+The exact date, time and location of these meetings will be provided to the finalists